 Almost everyone has been a babysitter at one point or another, but many people forget that child care is a part-time option.

 Older candidates with complementary skills such as First Aid and CPR certification, nutritional backgrounds, or Early Childhood Education certificates can make quite a bit of money providing child care on the side.

-You can also try local postings, and speaking to your coworkers, family and friends to find babysitting opportunities.
+You can also try local postings, and speaking with your coworkers, family, and friends to find babysitting opportunities.